thriveniiaaradhyy/Python-100/README.md

-# Practice Python 100 problems
+# Practice Python with 100